cbeck88/strict-variant/README.md

 but it may complicate visitation, depending on how concerned you are about the empty state.

-In `safe_variant`, the focus is on a less general case.
+In `strict_variant`, the focus is on a less general case.
 We are mostly concerned anyways with cases when you have many types in the variant which are implicitly convertible, and for assignment we more or less assume that they are no-throw move constructible.
 Via `recursive_wrapper`, we support all the other types as